 What is Process View of Work?

-Process view of work is defined as the understanding that work can be viewed as a “process” which has inputs, steps, and output(s) and interfaces with other processes within an organization.
-It is the overall awareness of the tactics and methodologies used “an by an organized group of related activities that work together to transform one or more kinds of input into outputs that are of value to the customer.
+Process view of work is defined as the understanding that work can be viewed as a "process" that has inputs, steps, and output(s) and that interfaces with other processes within an organization.
+It is the overall awareness of the tactics and methodologies used "by an organized group of related activities that work together to transform one or more kinds of input into outputs that are of value to the customer."

 This definition communicates several key ideas: